twentyOne2x/attnmarkets-docs/pages/introduction/vision-attn.md

 * **Clear separation of concerns**

   * attn provides revenue accounts, credit facilities, and PT/YT representation.
-  * Card programs, payroll providers, and HR stacks remain separate, opinionated products.
+  * Card, commerce, BNPL, and payroll stacks remain separate, opinionated products.

 * **Transparent risk to LPs**

   * attnUSD and other LP exposures are always backed by tokenised revenue positions and stablecoins.
-  * No hidden leverage via third-party payroll or card providers.
+  * No hidden leverage via third-party payroll, card, or BNPL providers.

-The v3 direction is not “attn becomes a payroll or card company”.
+The v3 direction is not “attn becomes a payroll, card, or BNPL company”.
-It is “attn becomes the default **revenue-native credit engine** underneath whatever payroll and spend stack a project already uses.”
+It is “attn becomes the **revenue-native credit engine** underneath whatever card, commerce, payroll, and spend stack a project already uses.”

 This page exists to keep that direction clear, while acknowledging that some parts of it (especially tight integrations with large incumbents) are unlikely to be available early and must not be assumed for the core protocol to make sense.